 To compete Step 2, you must do ONE of the following three options.
-See the document attached to this page (above) for more detailed guidelines.
+See the document attached to this page (above) for more detailed guidelines on each option.

 1. Earn a passing grade in ES HESA 2577: Crossing Identity Boundaries.

 To complete Step 3, you must write a reflection paper on your experience with the DICE program.
 This must be completed after you complete Steps 1 and 2.
 For instructions on what to write in the paper, please see the document attached to this page (above).

-For completing all three steps, you will be recognized and receive your DICE certificate.
-If you have any questions, please contact Stephen Deaderick, email@example.com.
+For completing all three steps, you will receive your DICE certificate.
+If you have any questions, please contact Stephen Deaderick, firstname.lastname@example.org.